Record rainfall takes Palouse by storm

 Latah County Sheriff’s Office public records also show Kendrick and Potlatch were affected by Sunday’s flooding.

-The weather service forecasts moderate flooding until Tuesday.
-Bodnar said the region will experience light rain Monday afternoon and heavy showers Tuesday evening.
+The weather service forecasts moderate flooding through today.
+Bodnar said the region would experience light rain Monday afternoon and heavy showers this evening.
 Wind gusts between 40-50 mph paired with saturated ground cause concern for tree damage.

 The weather service advises drivers to stay off flooded roads.